-Here are all the winners from the Golden Globes 2020 – rolling list
+Here are all the winners from the Golden Globes 2020

 The Lion King

-Missing Link
+Missing Link – winner

 Toy Story 4